r-dube/pickingflowers/tibet.md

 Given China's extensive infiltration of Tibetans, it is possible that the transcipts referred to above came from a direct compromise of the woman's computer or cell phone (as we will see below \[O9\]).
 Recorded incidents of electronic compromise of Tibetan nationals outside of Tibet by China go atleast as far back as 2007 \[SANS1\].

-### Social engineering and emailed attachments with malware
+### Social engineering and email attachments with malware
 Chinese social engineering techniques have evolved alongside newsworthy developments in the Tibetan diaspora.
 In 2007, the Chinese attackers relied on creating cognitive disonance.
 The attackers created email messages and matching document attachments attributed to well known Tibetan personalities.